George T. Mickelson: Notable clerk

 Among Mickelson's judicial law clerks was Roger Leland Wollman.

 Personal life

 Mickelson is the patriarch of the prominent Mickelson family of South Dakota.
 Mickelson's son, George S. Mickelson, served as Governor of South Dakota from 1987 to 1993.
 They are the only father and son duo to serve in that office in the history of South Dakota.
-His grandson Mark Mickelson served as Speaker of the House of Representatives in the South Dakota State Legislature from 2017-18.
+His grandson Mark Mickelson served as Speaker of the House of Representatives in the South Dakota State Legislature from 2017 to 2018.

 Death

-Mickelson died February 28, 1965, and is buried in Woodlawn Cemetery in Sioux Falls, South Dakota.
+Mickelson died on February 28, 1965, and is buried in Woodlawn Cemetery in Sioux Falls, South Dakota.

 Soon after his death the University of South Dakota named a new dormitory after him, George T. Mickelson Hall (better known as Mickelson Hall) opened in 1966.